Skip to main content

 Scott Pilgrim EX Game Cover

 Scott Pilgrim EX is a single player and multiplayer hack and slash game.
 It was developed by Tribute Games Inc. and was released on March 2, 2026.
-It received positive reviews from players.
+It received positive reviews from both critics and players.

 Join Scott Pilgrim and Ramona Flowers in a brand-new brawling adventure across space, time, and the streets of Toronto!